 - Standalone readability

-- Use H2 and H3 headings that describe exactly what each section covers.
-Avoid vague titles like “Getting Started.”
-Instead, use specific phrases like “How to Write Articles” or “Common SEO Audit Mistakes.”
+- Use H2 or H3 that describe exactly what each section covers.
+Avoid vague titles like “Getting Started” Instead, use specific phrases like “How to Write Articles” or “Common SEO Audit Mistakes”

 Formatted lists help AI systems parse and categorize content accurately.
 These elements act as signals that guide content extraction.